danieleteti/delphimvcframework/README.md

 DMVCFramework works with Delphi 11 Alexandria, Delphi 10.4 Sydney, Delphi 10.3 Rio, Delphi 10.2 Tokyo, Delphi 10.1 Berlin,  Delphi 10 Seattle.

+## Support DMVCFramework

+Are you using DMVCFramework?
+Do you want to say "Thanks"?
+Become a Patreon!

+<a href="https://www.patreon.com/bePatron?u=72182967" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 ### DelphiMVCFramework Main Features

   * DMVCFramwork is simple to use, has a [lot of examples](https://github.com/danieleteti/delphimvcframework/tree/master/samples), is documented and there are a [lot of tutorials](https://www.youtube.com/results?search_query=delphimvcframework) available.